 These features are necessary for driving customer engagement and conversions to your e-commerce store.
 And that’s why many online businesses are now considering converting their responsive websites into a Progressive Web App or PWA.

-While a progressive app mimics the behaviour of an app, it isn’t one – it’s a website.
+While a progressive app mimics the behavior of an app, it isn’t one – it’s a website.

 Once the screen size is detected, the PWA comes into play– presenting a customized version of the website to the user when they visit.
 This means that different versions of the same website/web app may need to be developed –depending on the smartphone and tablet screen sizes in everyday use.